Backing Up TrueNAS

 Using Replication

-Replication is the process of taking a moment-in-time snapshot of data and then copying that snapshot to another location.
+Replication takes a moment-in-time snapshot of data and then copies that snapshot to another location.
 Snapshot technology typically uses less storage than full file backups and has more management and snapshot storage options.

 Setting Up a Simple Replication Task